actions-marketplace-validations/minhqdao_setup-fortran/README.md

 ## Development

 GitHub Actions run the code straight from the `dist` folder.
-To bundle the content from the `src` into the `dist` folder, run `npm run bundle`.
+To bundle the content from the `src` into the `dist` folder including dependencies, run `npm run bundle`.
 Then commit the entire `dist` folder.

 The integration tests are bundled, cached and executed in the CI, so you do not need to run `npm run build:integration-test` locally.